Testing the regularity of a smooth signal: Setting

 where $|u|_{l_2} = (\sum_{i} u_i^2)^{1/2}$ is the sequential $l_2$ norm, and $l_2$ is the associated sequential space.

 The associated $(r,2,\infty)$-Besov (Nikolskii) spaces are defined as

 We write for a given $r>0$ and a given $B>0$ the $B_{r,2,\infty}$ Besov ball of smoothness $r$ and radius $B$ as

-Since the wavelet basis we considered to build the $(r,2,\infty)$-Besov spaces is the Cohen-Daubechies-Vial wavelets with $S$ first null moments, the defined $(r,2,\infty)$ Besov spaces correspond to the functional $(r,2,\infty)$-Besov spaces (Sobolev-type spaces) for any $r \leq S$, see~\cite{meyer1992wavelets, hardle1998wavelets}.
+Since the wavelet basis we considered to build the $(r,2,\infty)$-Besov spaces is the Cohen--Daubechies--Vial wavelets with $S$ first null moments, the defined $(r,2,\infty)$ Besov spaces correspond to the functional $(r,2,\infty)$-Besov spaces (Sobolev-type spaces) for any $r \leq S$, see Meyer \cite{meyer1992wavelets} and H{\"a}rdle \textit{et al.} \cite{hardle1998wavelets}.

-{\bf Remark:} We chose to consider the Cohen-Daubechies-Vial wavelet basis for simplicity and clarity in presentation, but any orthonormal wavelet basis that is such that (i) the number of wavelets $|Z_l|$ at each level $l$ is bounded by a constant time $2^l$ and (ii) the basis can be used to characterize the functional $(r,2,\infty)$-Besov spaces (Sobolev-type spaces), could have been used.
+\begin{Remark*} We chose to consider the Cohen--Daubechies--Vial wavelet basis for simplicity and clarity in presentation, but any orthonormal wavelet basis that is such that (i) the number of wavelets $|Z_l|$ at each level $l$ is bounded by a constant time $2^l$ and (ii) the basis can be used to characterize the functional $(r,2,\infty)$-Besov spaces (Sobolev-type spaces), could have been used. \end{Remark*}